- As low as $299/Night

 About the Area

-Myrtle Beach is home to this condo.
-The area's natural beauty can be seen at Myrtle Beach Beaches and North Myrtle Beach Beaches, while SkyWheel Myrtle Beach and Ripley's Aquarium are popular area attractions.
-Family Kingdom Amusement Park and Captain Hook's Adventure Golf are also worth visiting.
+Located in Myrtle Beach, this condo is on the beach.
+The area's natural beauty can be seen at Myrtle Beach Beaches and North Myrtle Beach Beaches, while Ripley's Aquarium and SkyWheel Myrtle Beach are popular area attractions.
+Family Kingdom Amusement Park and Treasure Island Mini Golf are also worth visiting.

 Special Instructions